Skip to main content

 • SMO 1: Quality Assurance

-As of July 2018, the Chamber of Financial Auditors (CAFR) is performing QA reviews for non-statutory audits and other types of engagements, such as internal audit, agreed-upon procedures, or other assurance engagements while the Statutory Audit Public Oversight Authority (ASPAAS) has assumed authority over all QA reviews for statutory audits.
+Since July 2018, the Chamber of Financial Auditors (CAFR) is performing QA reviews for non-statutory audits and other types of engagements, such as internal audit, agreed-upon procedures, or other assurance engagements while the Statutory Audit Public Oversight Authority (ASPAAS) has assumed authority over all QA reviews for statutory audits.

 To support its members, CAFR disseminates norms and guidance on quality control and inspections through its website and magazine publications.
 The DMCPC publishes an annual report of its findings.
 It has updated the criteria for selecting and reviewing members that obtain low results and developed trainings to address areas of QA reviews where auditors commonly have difficulties.

 CAFR also collaborates with the ASPAAS via its representatives in the oversight body to ensure a consistent exchange of information on the operations and findings of the QA review system for statutory audits performed by CAFR members.
-Further, ISQM 1 and 2 are part of the 2021 and 2022 CPD program for Romanian financial auditors, organized by CAFR under ASPAAS’ oversight.
+Further, ISQM 1 and 2 are part of the CPD program for Romanian financial auditors, organized by CAFR under ASPAAS’ oversight.

 Current Status: Sustain